pipe-cd/tutorial/tutorial/content/en/15-prerequisites/_index.md

 To perform this tutorial, you'll need the following:

 - **Fork [the tutorial repository](https://github.com/ca-dp/pipecd-tutorial) and clone it to your local.**
+  - You will edit it and use it as the deployment source.
 - Docker Engine
 - docker-compose